 For residents in Foley, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Foley, MO.
 At Axes Physical Therapy, our Foley, MO physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
-Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
-To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.
+Our TMJ therapy can be found at our Ballwin, MO location located just off Manchester/HWY 141.
+Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?